TylerRudie/Onsen/README.md

 	> pip install --upgrade pip

 3. Unpack project files into its own folder.
-4. Update enviroment with the required dependences with the command command:
+4. Update environment with the required dependencies with the command command:

 	>  pip install -r requirements.txt

-5. Update the local_settings.py file with the local setings.
+5. Update the local_settings.py file with the local settings.
 6. Populate the Database, this will install the tables for the supporting apps.

 	> python manage.py migrate

-7. Run the MakeMigrations command to anaylize the Database and generate required new tables:
+7. Run the MakeMigrations command to analyze the Database and generate required new tables:

 	> python manage.py makemigrations